 Although official grade reports are issued only at the completion of each semester, instructors are encouraged to notify the Dean of Studies Office of any students who are performing below satisfactory (“C”) level at any point during the semester.
 Class deans and advisors may request a conference with these students to discuss their academic progress.

 At the end of each semester, the Committee on Student Records reviews the performance of all students with an unsatisfactory record, including any student with one F, two Ds, or a term or cumulative grade point average below 2.0.
 (Students cannot graduate with a cumulative or major GPA below 2.0.)
-These students are placed on academic probation, and the committee may recommend or require a leave of absence or a withdrawal from the college as well.
+These students are placed on academic probation, and the committee may recommend or require a leave of absence or withdrawal from the college.
 First-year students who at the end of the year have a grade point average of 1.5 or below usually may not return the following year.
 A student remains in good academic standing (and is eligible to apply for financial aid) as long as he or she is matriculated at Vassar and is considered by the committee to be making satisfactory progress towards the degree.

 The principal causes of unsatisfactory performance at Vassar are irregular class attendance and the late submission of written work.
 Although there is no college-wide attendance policy, individual instructors and departments have instituted attendance policies, and these policies can directly affect a student’s grade.